 Get a Trim

-While cutting your locks might not be plan A, trimming the ends of sun-damaged hair is one of the best ways to keep strands healthy and stimulate growth.
+While cutting your locks might not be plan A, trimming the ends of sun-damaged hair might be one of the best ways to keep strands healthy and stimulate growth.
 Aim to get a cut every three months or more if your hair is in recovery mode.
-By acting as soon as you see split ends or experience dryness, you’ll prevent further damage down the line.
+By acting as soon as you see split ends or experience dryness, you may prevent further damage down the line.

 Healthy hair starts with a healthy scalp, and this hair mist provides SPF 30 protection to both.

-Keratin and vitamin B5 make this spray an easy way to strengthen and nourish hair daily.
+Keratin and vitamin B5 make this spray an easy way to nourish hair daily.